 Ways to source tools

 Sometimes, when you need an expensive specialty tool, you can use another’s.
 Find a local, friendly jeweler and trade something for the use of the tool.
-Check in with jewelry classes, makerspaces, metal shops.
+Check-in with jewelry classes, makerspaces, metal shops.
 You don’t have to own them all!
-Check Craig’s list, ebay, the newspaper.
-I’ve gotten tools as donations, by trade, at jeweler’s-going-out-of-business sales, by making my own, etc. I also save up for a few good tools like I did with my miter cutting vise.
-The cheap ones are terrible.
+Check Craig’s list, eBay, the newspaper.
+I’ve received tools as donations, by trade, at jewelers going-out-of-business sales, by making my own, etc. I also save up for a few good tools as I did with my miter cutting vise.
+The cheap ones are often not as good.
 So, I put a little aside each week until I could afford it.

 Remember to buy what you NEED.
 I always knew when I needed a new tool – I would think: “Boy, wish I had a tool that…”.
 Then, I’d go looking for it.
 I used to peruse the Rio Grande catalog and make fantasy shopping lists.
 They often totaled in the thousands but, I’d actually spend 100.00.
 Sometimes we make do with the not-so-great-but-good-enough tools.

-The well rounded jeweler thinks out of the box, is a problem solver AND can make and design tools or find a way to work around their limitations.
+The well-rounded jeweler thinks out of the box, is a problem solver, AND can make and design tools or find a way to work around their limitations.
 We are creative after all!
-We sometimes forget this and just buy.
+We sometimes forget this and just buy it.
 One of my favorite examples of working around, not having a tool I wanted, was my pitch pot.
-I couldn’t afford the 35.00 (or something like that) Rio wanted so, I bought some pitch, melted it into a conical tin lid and set it in a toy truck tire.
+I couldn’t afford the 35.00 (or something like that) Rio wanted so, I bought some pitch, melted it into a conical tin lid, and set it in a toy truck tire.
 I used it for many, many years – until I started teaching the technique.

 Another idea is to send your silver and gold scrap in and get credit at Rio Grande or other Jewelry Suppliers, that also takes refining.
 You can save up your metal, refine it and then splurge on that pricey, beautiful tool!